mykelalvis/FATESRD/fate-srd.com/fate-core/Playing the Game/Running the Game.md

 If you're the gamemaster, then your job is a little different from everyone else's.
 This section is going to give you a bunch of tools to make that job easier during play.

-The GM's job was discussed a bit in [[The Basics]] but let's take a more detailed look at your unique responsibilities.
+The GM's job was discussed a bit in [[the Basics]] but let's take a more detailed look at your unique responsibilities.

 ## Start and End Scenes